utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          * Defaults to 80.
          */
         wordWrapColumn?: number;
         /**
-         * Force word wrapping when the text appears to be of a minified/generated file.
-         * Defaults to true.
-         */
-        wordWrapMinified?: boolean;
-        /**
          * Control indentation of wrapped lines.
 Can be: 'none', 'same', 'indent' or 'deepIndent'.
          * Defaults to 'same' in vscode and to 'none' in monaco-editor.